-Since the work of Chaikoff and his group, (5) and the results just reported, support the theory that HIT formed in the mitochondrial system is associated with proteins by means of peptide bonds, it is highly desirable to obtain some information concerning the characteristics of these proteins.
+Lature of the lodinated Protein Produced by . itochondrial Preparations the results just reported, support the theory that LLT formed in the mitochondrial system is associated with proteins by means of peptide bonds, it is highly desirable to obtain some information concerning the characteristics of these proteins.

-Roche et al. (142) have studied the effects of pure proteolytic enzymes on hog thyroglobulin, and artificially iodinated proteins.
-These authors established that crystalline trypsin did a very efficient job of releasing LIT, DIT, and Tx from thyroglobulin.
-However, trypsin will release only negligible quantities of iodinated residues from
+noche et al. (142) have studied the effects of pure proteolytic enzymes on hog thyroglobulin, and rtificially iodinated proteins.
+These authors established that crystalline trypsin did a very efficient job of releasing alt, alt, and Tx from thyroglobulin, however, trypsin will release only negligible quantities of iodinated residues from artificially iodinated proteins.
+Tepsia, or the other hand, liberates a high proportion of IT containing pertides, rather than AlT.
+In view of these observations of loche and his co-workers it was decided worthwhile to undertake a similar study of iodinated proteins derived from thyroid submaxillary and extraorbital lacrimal mitochondrial systems.
+If any or all of these proteins are produced by a random iodination procedure this fact will become immediately obvious through the action of trypsin in the release of free alf.

-Consequently I-131 labelled iodoproteins derived from rat submaxillary, rat extraorbital lacrimal, and beef thyroid glands, were submitted to the action of preparations of crystalline trypsin and papsin.
+Consequently I-131 labelled icdoproteins derived from rat submaxillary, rat extraorbital lacrimal, and beef thyroid glands, were submitted to the action of preparations of crystalline trypsin and pepsin.
 The results of this study are seen in Table XIII.
-It is obvious that all three iodinated proteins bear a strong resemblance to the protein thyroglobulin, at least with respect to their release of free MIT under the action of crystalline trypsin.
-These proteins, like thyroglobulin, release little free IF when treated with crystalline pepsin.
+It is obvious that all three iodinated proteins bear a strong resemblance to the protein thyroglobulin, at least with respect to their rolease of free MIT under the action of crystalline trypsin.
+These proteins, like thyroglobulin, release little free LIF when treated with crystalline persin.
 The results, in the case of salivery and extraorbital lacrimal gland mitochondria, are somewhat obscured by the hydrolysis effected by the associated proteolytic enzymes.
-It is quite clear, however, that both trypsin and pancreatin markedly accelerate the release of MIT in these preparations while papsin does not increase the rate of spontaneous hydrolysis.
+It is quite clear, however, that both trypsin and pancreatin markedly accelerate the release of AIP in those preparations while persia does not increase the rate of spontaneous hydrolysis.

-Orystalling trypsin has been deconstrated to attack only those paptide bonds between the amino acids arginine lysing and an adjacent amino acid.
-This specificity has been demonstrated both in model systems (143) and in work with native proteins.
-This specificity of action allows cortain conclusions to be drawn concerning the nature of thyroglobulin and the iodoprotein of the mitochendrial system. chase protein must contain a large number of tyrosine repidues directly attached to either arginine or lysine carboxyls.
-Since trypsin releases mainly free (IF, and not HIP poptidos, it would appear that these tyrosine fragments are located directly at the ends of protein chains with their agine groups attached to either orginize or lysing. the inability of pepsin to release appreciable quantities of free bit may be more readily understood with this physical picture since pepsin has a markedly different specificity.
+Orystalline trypsin has been demonstrated to attack only those partide bonds between the amino acids arginine lysing and an adjacent amino gold.
+This specificity has been demonstrated both in model systems (143) and in work with mative proteins.
+This soccificity of action allows certain conclusions to be drawn concerning the nature of thyroglobulin and the isdoprotein of the mitochendrial system.
+In se protein must contain a lung: number of tyrosine ropidues directly attached to either arginine or lysine earboxyls.
+Since tripsin releases mainly free ill, and not all pentidos, it would appear that these tyrosine fragments are located directly at the ends of protein chains with their anine groups ettached to either reginine or lysine. the imphility of pepsin to release appreciable quintities of free Mir may be more recaily understood with this physical picture since repain has a marketly different upscificity.